 - Transdisciplinary research to facilitate science-informed decision-making, including policy co-design.

-The conference will demonstrate how IIASA, today and in the future, builds bridges between science and society, to reduce footprints and enhance resilience of natural and socioeconomic systems.
+The conference demonstrated how IIASA, today and in the future, builds bridges between science and society, to reduce footprints and enhance resilience of natural and socioeconomic systems.